SpiffingIO/ubuntu-scripts/README.md

 Post installation, you are required to configure the following:

-- **GitHub Personal Access Token**: This can be found in your GitHub profile under Developer Options.
+- **GitHub SSH**: This can be found in your _GitHub Settings_ under _SSH and GPG keys_.
+[Read more](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 - **Google Cloud CLI**: Run `gloud init`.
 - **Slack**: [Install Slack through the Snap Store](https://slack.com/downloads/linux)